 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IB.
-Solar Activity Forecast: Solar activity is expected to be very low with a slight chance for a C-class flare on days one, two, and three (18 Aug, 19 Aug, 20 Aug).
+Solar Activity Forecast: Solar activity is expected to be very low with a chance for a C-class flares and a slight chance for an M-class flare on days one and two (18 Aug, 19 Aug) and expected to be very low with a chance for a C-class flares on day three (20 Aug).

 IIA.
-Geophysical Activity Summary 16/2100Z to 17/2100Z: The geomagnetic field has been at quiet to unsettled levels for the past 24 hours.
-Solar wind speed reached a peak of 443 km/s at 17/1309Z.
-Total IMF reached 9 nT at 16/2323Z.
-The maximum southward component of Bz reached -7 nT at 17/2016Z.
-Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 617 pfu.
+Geophysical Activity Summary 16/2100Z to 17/2100Z: The geomagnetic field has been at quiet to minor storm levels for the past 24 hours.
+Solar wind speed reached a peak of 594 km/s at 17/1851Z.
+Total IMF reached 13 nT at 17/0733Z.
+The maximum southward component of Bz reached -12 nT at 17/0820Z.
+Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 330 pfu.

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to unsettled levels on day one (18 Aug) and quiet to active levels on days two and three (19 Aug, 20 Aug).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at unsettled to minor storm levels on day one (18 Aug), quiet to active levels on day two (19 Aug) and unsettled to active levels on day three (20 Aug).